DingCN/Pokemon_WGAN_GP/README.md

 # Generating Pokemon with WGAN-GP

 ## Overview
-This is a WGAN_GP implementation for using WGAN-GP to generate new pokemon(trying to).
-The dataset are from [this Kaggle link](https://www.kaggle.com/kvpratama/pokemon-images-dataset) and from [moxiegushi's github](https://github.com/moxiegushi/pokeGAN)
+This is a WGAN_GP implementation for generating new pokemon.
+Codes are modified from [WGAN implementation](https://github.com/moxiegushi/pokeGAN).
+The dataset images are from [this Kaggle link](https://www.kaggle.com/kvpratama/pokemon-images-dataset) and from [moxiegushi's github](https://github.com/moxiegushi/pokeGAN)

 ## Result